Want to know more? — Subscribe

 Cost: $8 400

-The development process always starts with the discovery phase.
+The streaming app development process always starts with the discovery phase.
 That is when a general overview of the product, its steps, and features will be discussed.
 We study your requirements, needs, and wishes for your project.
 Then our company creates a list of items for analysis.
 We collect all the necessary data and process it to find patterns that are relevant to your expectations.
 And our company approves with you all details of your future voice chat app like Clubhouse.

 After business analysis, there will be wireframing and prototyping.
 This stage is devoted to UX design, understanding the target audience, and creating user journeys and flows.
 The UX deliverables will be hi-fi wireframes and low-fi prototypes.
 Once the client has agreed to the prototype, that's when UI design starts.